Tips for working with multiple GitHub accounts

 personal repositories; I want that setting to "stick" to each repository.

-serves this purpose.
-It looks for .envrc
+By-and-large, direnv serves this purpose.
+It looks for .envrc files

 in the shell's current working directory and its ancestor directories and